-While each piece is lovely on its own, we particularly love the effect of a row of them along the center of a table, each with a single bloom or branch cut from the yard (one of our favorite tricks for quick-fancying on the cheap), or of a stocking a few of them with our beeswax votives and grouping them all together in the ubiquitous decorative fireplaces found in so many of our fair city's apartments.
-Put some Ella on the turntable and the dinner party/cozy-night-in basically plans itself.
+While each piece is certainly lovely on its own, we particularly love this effect of a row of them along the center of a table, each with a single bloom or branch cut from the yard (one of our favorite tricks for quick-fancying on the cheap), or stocking a few of them with our beeswax votives and creating constellations of golden orbs along the table (they also work wonders clustered in the ubiquitous decorative fireplaces found in so many of our fair city's apartments).
+Put some Ella on the turntable, break out the Ace of Swords, and the beautiful evenings basically plan themselves.

-If that weren't enough reasons to love the hands-on glassblowers at Henry Dean, it also looks like they have their very own shopdog! (translation: winkelhond)!!
+If all of that next-level beauty weren't enough reason to love the hands-on glassblowers at Henry Dean, it also looks like they have their very own shopdog! (translation: winkelhond)!!
 We'll have to get this fair pup together with Ruby and Turnip someday...
 Many paws make light work.

 Want to see them all?
-Here you are friends!
+Meet all of the loveliest winkelhond-approved friends!